jorgebarredo/mock-stats-service/README.md

     terraform apply
     ```
 - Remember to confirm by typing: `yes`
 - This should create an EC2 instance running a server on port 3000.
-The public IP is given by the terraform output, after executing `terraform apply`.
+The public IP is given by the Terraform output, after executing `terraform apply`.
 - Now it is possible to test using Postman by changing the variable 'baseUrl' to http://public-ip:3000 and following the steps on the 'Testing with Postman' section.
-- To destroy all resources created by terraform, type `terraform destroy`.
+- To destroy all resources created by Terraform, type `terraform destroy`.
 Remember to confirm: `yes`.